codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/class-constructors.md

 weight: "1"
 ---

-This example demonstrates how class constructors are ported to C++.
+This example demonstrates how class constructors are translated to C++.
 Public, protected and private constructors preserve their accessibility level.
 Internal constructors become protected.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.